Determinants

 There are two types of multiplication of determinants:

-1) Multiplication of determinant by scalar quantity
+1) Multiplication of a determinant by a scalar quantity

-2) Multiplication of determinant by another determinant
+2) Multiplication of a determinant by another determinant

-Multiplication of determinant by scalar quantity
+Multiplication of a determinant by a scalar quantity

 If $A$ is a square matrix and $k$ is a scalar quantity then, $|\mathrm{kA}|=\mathrm{k}^{\mathrm{n}}|\mathrm{A}|$, where $n$ is the order of $A$

-Multiplication of determinant by another determinant
+Multiplication of a determinant by another determinant

 Determinant multiplication is a binary operation that produces a determinant from two determinants.
-For determinant multiplication, the order of both the determinants should be the same.
+For determinant multiplication, the order of both determinants should be the same.

 • row-by-row multiplication